smartdevicelink/sdl_server/documentation/docs/SQL/index.md

 ![Tables](./assets/PostgreSQL-Tables.png)

 ## Database Alterations
 Any action that generates newly created or updated data, such as modifying a consumer message, will first generate a SQL statement to execute the desired query.
-The policy server generates these statements with the npm module <a href="https://www.npmjs.com/package/sql-bricks-postgres">sql-bricks-postgres</a> in the /lib/sql directory and then queries the database.
+The policy server generates these statements with the npm module <a href="https://www.npmjs.com/package/sql-bricks-postgres">sql-bricks-postgres</a>.